zopefoundation/ZODB/doc/articles/ZODB2.rst

     most useful of these is the "BTree", which is a fast, efficient storage object for lots of data.

--   Voalitile Data -- Not all your data is meant to be stored in the database, ZODB let's you have volatile data on your objects that does not get saved.
+-   Volatile Data -- Not all your data is meant to be stored in the database, ZODB let's you have volatile data on your objects that does not get saved.